huchaostu/HIconstruct_optimize/README.md

 - Liu1: [Liu, Kaibo, and Shuai Huang.
 "Integration of data fusion methodology and degradation modeling process to improve prognostics."
 IEEE Transactions on Automation Science and Engineering 13.1 (2014): 344-354.](https://ieeexplore.ieee.org/document/6902828)
 - Liu2: [Liu, Kaibo, Abdallah Chehade, and Changyue Song.
 "Optimize the signal quality of the composite health index via data fusion for degradation modeling and prognostic analysis."
 IEEE Transactions on Automation Science and Engineering 14.3 (2015): 1504-1514.](https://ieeexplore.ieee.org/document/7165684)
 - Chen: [Chen, Zhen, et al. "A Health Index Construction Framework for Prognostics Based on Feature Fusion and Constrained Optimization."
 IEEE Transactions on Instrumentation and Measurement 70 (2021): 1-15.](https://ieeexplore.ieee.org/document/9512068)
-- Our method: Code not provided due to restrictions from funding agency.
+- Our method: Code not provided due to restrictions from project sponsor.

 Summary of the various methods
 ![image](https://user-images.githubusercontent.com/94071944/174451865-f68933ec-ae7f-4b28-a59d-2329f5434ff6.png)